bartlebooth-factorial/estd/README.md

-functionality missing from the Common Lisp standard library that I found useful in my CL work; in fact, most of the stuff in estd was included because I had written it as a utility in multiple different projects and wanted a conveient place to put it so that I could use it at any time.
+functionality missing from the Common Lisp standard library that I found useful in my CL work; in fact, most of the stuff in estd was included because I had written it as a utility in multiple different projects and wanted a conveient place to put it so that I could easily use it anywhere.

 Contents
 ---